hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 ### Canadian High School Technology Teacher, with Greater than 30 years teaching Coding.
 ### Presently teaching Animation, Coding, 3D Printing and Robotics with Machine Learning

-### I started my Data Science interest when I tried to understand why I couldn't play an instrument very well. <a href="https://rocksetta.com/">https://rocksetta.com/</a>. this project is ongoing :)
+### I started my Data Science interest when I tried to understand why I couldn't play an instrument very well. <a href="https://rocksetta.com/">https://rocksetta.com/</a>.
+This project is ongoing  :smile:
-### In the 1990's I was dsigning fully connected Neural Networks.
-(Not that hard to program), but they never worked for me, So I did other things until until Tensorflow was made public in 2015.
+### In the early 1990's I was designing fully connected Neural Networks using Quick Pascal.
+(Not that hard to program), but they never worked for me, they just kept oscillating between options, So I did other things until Tensorflow was made public in 2015.